Xlire/CS50P-Final-Project/final/README.md

 ![alt text](image/11.png)

-rename the downloaded file as credentials.json.
+Rename the downloaded file as credentials.json.
 Then, copy paste it into same folder as project.py. make sure your folder tree look like this, with order is an empty folder.

 ![alt text](image/12.png)